 Yoisi (from Waimahui, hūoitji ‘Moon-woman’) – The Moon-Queen, or Naihin Unin as she is also known, wears a black, white and blue sarong, an orange stole and silver ornaments.
 She, with her pale skin and black hair arranged in a long plait, enchants people with magical songs at the moonlight.

 Yukewi (from Old Hubian, *iul keue ‘devil’s blood’) – also called Nahin Songi, or the Witch-Queen, wears a red sarong, a white shirt with a red ornamented stole and several silver ornaments and necklaces.
 She has long, gray and frizzy hair.
 This very old and wicked woman uses to frighten people in the dark nights.
-Legends tell about her devotion to an ancient evil spirit, called Yaruk or Aramjaat.
+Legends tell about her devotion to an ancient evil spirit, called Yaruk, Yugara or Aramyaat.

 Ninafel (from Palayanga dialect, nina féél ‘mother water’) – also called Puri Tasi, the princess of the sea.
 From her kingdom in the bottom of the sea, she helps sailors and fishermen cast away.
 She has a huge tiger shark, Puhut, as servant.
 She, with her blue skin, wears white feathers and a black sarong with white and yellow stripes.